 Location | Paris

 Product | Alcova by Ronan and Erwan Bouroullec

-Aware of the delicate harmony of the building’s layers of ar- chitecture, Ronan and Erwan Bouroullec set out to design pieces to furnish and form its spaces, avoiding interference or artifice.
+Aware of the delicate harmony of the building’s layers of architecture, Ronan and Erwan Bouroullec set out to design pieces to furnish and form its spaces, avoiding interference or artifice.
 This was carefully balanced with a concern for the comfort of visitors.
-Throughout, spaces have been considered on a scale that is almost domestic, ensuring ease of use, physical comfort and fluid functionality with the utmost finesse.
+Throughout, spaces have been considered on an almost domestic scale, ensuring ease of use, physical comfort, and fluid functionality with the utmost finesse.
 Materials and fabrics have been selected for atmosphere and wellbeing, dampening acoustics, softening footfall, capturing light, always with gentle elegance.

 On the top floor, beneath the glazed cupola and overlooking all of Paris, mythical Auvergnat chefs Michel and Sébastien Bras have taken their place with the new restaurant the Halle aux Grains.
 For Ronan and Erwan Bouroullec, the challenges here were to create an atmosphere of comfort and wonder and to manage and celebrate the natural light that floods the space.

 Sound and light are softened for diners using textile partitions and fine, graphic ‘guipure,’ gauze panels that break up the space.
 The room is punctuated by a series of pieces of colourful glass, the Alcova collection by Ronan and Erwan Bouroullec for WonderGlass.
 The colour choice of ochres, greens, and reds represents a celebration of the bountiful light.